North Dakota State visits Barnstable and St. Thomas

 Saint Paul, Minnesota; Sunday, 4 p.m.
 EST

-BOTTOM LINE: St. Thomas faces North Dakota State after Miles Barnstable scored 23 points in St. Thomas’ 86-71 victory against the Oral Roberts Golden Eagles.
+BOTTOM LINE: St. Thomas hosts North Dakota State after Miles Barnstable scored 23 points in St. Thomas’ 86-71 win against the Oral Roberts Golden Eagles.

 The Tommies have gone 10-0 in home games.
-St. Thomas is the leader in the Summit League with 11.0 fast break points.
+St. Thomas is second in the Summit League scoring 84.8 points while shooting 49.8% from the field.

-The Bison are 5-3 in conference games.
-North Dakota State ranks third in the Summit League giving up 72.5 points while holding opponents to 43.9% shooting.
+The Bison are 5-3 in conference play.
+North Dakota State ranks second in college basketball averaging 12.0 made 3-pointers per game while shooting 39.8% from deep.
+Masen Miller leads the team averaging 2.7 makes while shooting 44.5% from 3-point range.

-St. Thomas averages 10.7 made 3-pointers per game, 3.2 more made shots than the 7.5 per game North Dakota State gives up.
+St. Thomas scores 84.8 points, 12.3 more per game than the 72.5 North Dakota State gives up.
 North Dakota State averages 12.0 made 3-pointers per game this season, 3.5 more made shots on average than the 8.5 per game St. Thomas allows.

-TOP PERFORMERS: Carter Bjerke is shooting 42.4% from beyond the arc with 2.2 made 3-pointers per game for the Tommies, while averaging 9.4 points.
-Barnstable is shooting 48.3% and averaging 18.5 points over the last 10 games.
+TOP PERFORMERS: Barnstable is shooting 44.7% and averaging 15.3 points for the Tommies.
+Drake Dobbs is averaging 13.4 points over the last 10 games.

 Jacksen Moni is averaging 19.9 points, 5.4 rebounds and 3.9 assists for the Bison.
-Jacari White is averaging 13.3 points over the past 10 games.
+Miller is averaging 3.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Tommies: 8-2, averaging 84.7 points, 27.7 rebounds, 14.4 assists, 6.0 steals and 3.4 blocks per game while shooting 50.1% from the field.
 Their opponents have averaged 77.7 points per game.